 What to Wear in Dubai

-Beware the Wrath of the AC
+Beware the wrath of the AC!

-General Dress Code in Dubai
+General day-to-day wardrobe in Dubai

-What Not to Wear in Dubai
+What not to wear in Dubai

 Fortunately, the list of what you can wear in Dubai is much longer than the list of what you cannot.
-Wearing low cut tops or showing cleavage is a big no-no, as are super short shorts.
+Wearing low-cut tops or showing cleavage is a big no-no, as are super short shorts.

 If you decide to ignore all of this advice on what to wear in Dubai and find yourself being approached, don’t make a scene.
 Simply apologise and go and change as soon as possible.